exampke/Cybersecurity/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly redundant, in addition to restricting unauthorized IP adresses access to the network.
+Load balancing ensures that the application will be highly redundant, in addition to restricting unauthorized traffic the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- The load balancer receives any traffic that comes into the website and distributes it across multiple servers.
+This helps distribute traffic evenly among the servers and mitigates DDoS attacks
+- A jump box provides an enterprise's admins with a secure computer to connect to before launching any administrative task.
+Additionally, it can be used, as it is here, as an origination point to connect to other servers or untrusted environments.
+The Jump-Box provides a highly secured environment that is used solely for administrative tasks.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.

 The configuration details of each machine may be found below.